-Terence Carter currently serves as Senior Vice President and Head of Drama Development at Fox Broadcasting Company.
-There he oversees the development of new one hour scripted series for the FOX network.
+Terence Carter served as Senior Vice President and Head of Drama Development at Fox Broadcasting Company prior to joining Westbook Studios.

-While in his current position, Carter has overseen the development and first seasons of THE FOLLOWING starring Kevin Bacon, TOUCH starring Kiefer Sutherland, "Terra Nova", "Alcatraz", "The Mob Doctor", "The Finder", "Human Target", "The Chicago Code", "The Good Guys", and "Lone Star".
-In addition, Carter worked on the first season of the network's Golden Globe Award-winning series, GLEE, that season's No. 1 scripted program with originals among Adults 18-49.
+While at Fox, Carter oversaw the development and first seasons of THE FOLLOWING starring Kevin Bacon, TOUCH starring Kiefer Sutherland, “Terra Nova”, “Alcatraz”, “The Mob Doctor”, “The Finder”, “Human Target”, “The Chicago Code”, “The Good Guys”, and “Lone Star”.
+In addition, Carter worked on the first season of the network’s Golden Globe Award-winning series, GLEE, that season’s No. 1 scripted program with originals among Adults 18-49.

 In 2011, Carter received the honor of being profiled in Variety’s “New Leaders” edition.
 In 2009, he was named one of The Hollywood Reporter’s “Next Generation: Top 35 Executives Under 35.”